 Content filters

-For most enterprise workloads, MEDIUM on hate / violence / sexual / misconduct and HIGH on prompt injection (described below) is the working baseline.
+Categorical filters cover hate, violence, sexual content, misconduct, insults — each with a threshold of NONE, LOW, MEDIUM, or HIGH.
+HIGH blocks aggressively; NONE disables the category.
+For most enterprise workloads, MEDIUM on hate, violence, sexual content, and misconduct, with HIGH on the prompt-injection filter (covered below) is the working baseline.
 Tune from there based on the false-positive rate the use case can tolerate.

 Sensitive information filters